wtafuck/sae/README.md

 ./bin/sae -i ./data/fake -t social

 #### Example for Sampling Algorithm
-the input file of sampling algorithm is data.txt data.txt contains vertex number n, edge number m  and all edges of graph: x1 y1 w1 x2 y2 w2
+the input file of sampling algorithm is placed at ./data.txt

+data.txt contains vertex number n, edge number m  and all edges of graph:

+x1 y1 w1

+x2 y2 w2

 the sampling probability of sampling algorithm is 0.001 , this probability can be adjusted according to actual situation.